The Great White Life – A first in South Africa.

 The next day we were at the Marine Dynamics HQ in Klenbaai and there was a huge female White Shark (Carcharodon carcharias).
-On the 4th May I got to witness first hand a Great White shark dissection and it was one of the most fascinating and incredible things I will probably ever see.
+On the 4th of May, I got to witness first-hand a Great White shark dissection and it was one of the most fascinating and incredible things I will probably ever see.

 After around 40 minutes it was time to cut the shark open and have a look inside, this was incredibly exciting and fascinating to watch and as the shark was cut open I began to realise that the shark looked empty inside.
-Usually the sharks liver takes up most of the space and it would have usually started to fall out as the team began to cut, then everyone seemed to realise at once that the liver was completely missing!!!
+Usually, the shark’s liver takes up most of the space and it would have started to fall out as the team began to cut, then everyone seemed to realise at once that the liver was completely missing!!!

 My mouth hit the ground as we then realised what had killed this massive female White Shark…..ORCAS!!

 Orcas have been hanging around SA for a few months which apparently never happens and the crew did mention that whenever the same two Orcas turn up, the sharks leave.
 The Orcas that have been hanging around are two transient males with dorsal fin collapse (Like Free Willy) and these two animals are known shark killers in South Africa, killing a number of Sevengill sharks in False bay last year.